deepseek-ai-chat/deepseek-chrome/README.md

 ### 🔹 Workflow Automation

 Automate repetitive tasks such as **email responses, scheduling, and document organization**.
-DeepSeek AI helps professionals focus on high-value work by handling routine operations.
+DeepSeek helps professionals focus on high-value work by handling routine operations.

 ---